center-for-threat-informed-defense/tram/README.md

 ## Notice

-Copyright 2021, 2023 MITRE Engenuity.
-Approved for public release.
-Document number CT0035.
+©2023 MITRE Engenuity, LLC.
+Approved for Public Release.
+Document numbers CT0035, CT0075.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the